Xatiko540/xmpp_dart/README.md

 Lightweight XMPP client library written completely in Dart.
 My intention is to write simple to use library for future XMPP client web based on Flutter.

+forked from vukoye/xmpp_dart implementation of web support for the platform

 __Supported documents:__
  - __RFC6120__: Extensible Messaging and Presence Protocol (XMPP): Core
  - __RFC6121__: Extensible Messaging and Presence Protocol (XMPP): Instant Messaging and Presence